Tech Giants Envision Future Beyond Smartphones

 Market Dynamics and Economic Impact

-• By 2030, AR glasses alone could ship nearly 87 million units annually.
+• By 2030, AR glasses alone might ship nearly 87 million units every year.

-• Over 70% of Fortune 500 companies are already applying AI-driven products, improving their productivity, leading to a 10% jump in revenue.
+• More than 70% of Fortune 500 companies are already applying AI-driven products.
+This way, they are improving their productivity and profiting from a 10% jump in revenue.

-• BCIs and ambient AI tools are being adopted for medical, industrial, and retail applications, indicating broad societal impact.
+• Companies are also adopting BCIs and ambient AI tools for medical, industrial, and retail applications.
+These indicate a broad societal impact.

 Challenges and Barriers to Adoption